 NET Mattabesett Trail – Section 12

-The New England Trail, or NET Mattabesett – Section 12 was a beautiful section of trail with serene ponds and park like views.
+The New England Trail, or NET Mattabesett – Section 12, was a beautiful section of trail with serene ponds and park-like views.
 The climbing was easy to moderate with climbing and meandering.
-The only downside was a littler more road walking than I typically like – which is ANY.
+The only downside was a bit more road walking than I typically like – which is ANY.

-I had a headlamp, but always delay in putting it on as it screws with my night vision, even if a red light.
+I had a headlamp but always delayed putting it on as it screws with my night vision, even if it was a red light.